AdCritter Ad Policies

 - The use of all symbols, numbers or letters must adhere to the true meaning of the symbol and ads cannot contain repeated and unnecessary symbols.

 - Symbols may be used if the symbol is part of the product or brand name, paired with a dollar amount (e.g. "Save $50 today") or if the # symbol is used for comparative phrases (e.g. "Voted the #1").

-- Icons in ads (ex: bullets, arrows, markers, radio buttons) cannot distract users or that make the ad appear cluttered.
+- Icons in ads (eg. bullets, arrows, markers, radio buttons) cannot distract users or make the ad appear cluttered.

 - Numbers – Prices & Percentages

 - Only one price or % allowed per product.
 This includes discounts and price reductions, such as 25% 50% off! or $99.99 $89.99 $79.99!

 Use of fonts – font variety

 - The use of multiple fonts in an ad should be limited to no more than three, and should be consistent throughout the creative (e.g. one font per ad text category—heading, call to action, body).